 Many of you reading this will be in mainly Christian or secular countries and will traditionally celebrate Easter and Christmas, with holidays expected around this time.
 However, we increasingly live in a more mixed society, so being flexible with other holidays is becoming more important.

 Take Eid, which is celebrated on a different dates every year and the date often isn’t set until just before.
 While many businesses might struggle with that level of flexibility, being able to offer those days off is an excellent way to make employees more included.
-Read about why the date of Eid changes yearly and why it’s so important in our Chief Diversity Officer Salma’s recent piece here.

 4. Give Your People Inclusion Autonomy